shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 6: Tue Apr 1 (5 days to go)

+> April Fool's Day!
+Here’s an interesting fact: In 1957, the **BBC pulled one of the most famous April Fool’s Day pranks** by airing a segment about the
+**Swiss Spaghetti Harvest.** The program showed Swiss farmers picking spaghetti from trees, claiming that a mild winter had led to a bumper crop.
+Viewers actually called in, asking how they could grow their own spaghetti trees! 🍝😂

 It again rained today --- Shihan may have been onto something with his “let nature do the work” strategy re. the watering of mama's plants.
 A true visionary!

 Big news: The "silver tube" from MIT arrived in the mail today!